scrabbletank/farhome-rules/monstroustreasure.md

 Leather armor with bones woven to reinforce it.
 Once per day you may cast _Cloud of Teeth_ at 3rd level.

+#### Boots of Etherwalking
+*Wondrous Item, Requires Attunement*

+Old boots with frills made from an waving, ethereal cloth.
+When attuned to these boots you gain the _Etherwalk_ maneuver.

+##### Etherwalk
+___
+- **AP Cost:** 3

+As an action you enter the ethereal plane.
+While in the ethereal plane you have _Resistance_ 3 to physical damage, _Vulnerability_ 1 to elemental damage, and may move through creatures and 1 tile wide walls.
+While in the ethereal plane you cannot attack, however you may cast spells.

+You remain in the ethereal plane until the start of your next turn.

 #### Boots of Leaping
 *Wondrous Item, Requires Attunement*

-light leather boots with feathers sewn up the sides.
+Light leather boots with feathers sewn up the sides.
 When wearing these boots you can jump 3 times further.
 While attuned to the boots you know the superior version of the _Savage Leap_ maneuver and it has a range of 4 tiles instead of 2.

 #### Boots of Momentum
 *Wondrous Item*